Starbucks CEO Howard Schultz was confronted by a shareholder over the company’s support for same-sex marriage. See Example(s)

 Not every decision is an economic decision.
 Despite the fact that you recite statistics that are narrow in time, we did provide a 38% shareholder return over the last year.
 I don’t know how many things you invest in, but I would suspect not many things, companies, products, investments have returned 38% over the last 12 months.
 Having said that, it is not an economic decision to me.
 The lens in which we are making that decision is through the lens of our people.
 We employ over 200,000 people in this company, and we want to embrace diversity.
 Of all kinds.

 If you feel, respectfully, that you can get a higher return than the 38% you got last year, it’s a free country.
 You can sell your shares in Starbucks and buy shares in another company.
 Thank you very much.

-Howard Schultz did not, however, say anything that could reasonably be construed as "If you support traditional marriage, we don't want your business" or "you can't buy shares in [this] company."
-Schultz told a disaffected stockholder that if he thought the company's social policies were hurting its financial performance and he could get a better return for his money elsewhere, he was free to sell his Starbucks stock and invest in a different company.
-He didn't say that supporters of traditional marriage were neither allowed nor desired as stockholders and customers of Starbucks.
+Howard Schultz did not, however, say anything that could reasonably be construed as “If you support traditional marriage, we don’t want your business” or “you can’t buy shares in [this] company.”
+Schultz told a disaffected stockholder that if he thought the company’s social policies were hurting its financial performance and he could get a better return for his money elsewhere, he was free to sell his Starbucks stock and invest in a different company.
+He did not say that supporters of traditional marriage were neither allowed nor desired as stockholders and customers of Starbucks.

 A video of Schultz’s response can be viewed here.